-You may also go to Audible (Only $5.95 a month on your first 3 months) and download several children’s audiobooks on your phone!
+You can also go to Audible (Only $5.95 a month on your first 3 months) and download several children’s audiobooks on your phone!

 Print some educational worksheets and place them in a binder for your child to use throughout your family travel trip.
 Include a three-ring binder pouch for pencils, pens, and crayons.

-We don’t have portable DVD players, so we download Netflix movies and shows on the iPad and strap it to the back of the headrest using this incredible tablet holder.
+We don’t have a portable dvd player, so we download Netflix movies and shows on the iPad and strap it to the back of the headrest using this incredible tablet holder.
 The only drawback is that we need to keep the iPad charged, so we use one of these extra-long charging cords, which isn’t a huge problem if you have a charging port in the back seat of your car.

 Go to the Dollar Store and purchase a cookie sheet or two for the road trip.
 Stock up on inexpensive magnets in the shapes of alphabets, numerals, shapes, animals, and characters.
 Give them spelling problems, have them perform patterns, or simply let their imaginations run wild.

 Pipe Cleaner Sensory Play